autoblocksai/autoblocks-examples/JavaScript/jest-replays/README.md

 This kind of snapshot / stability testing is important to run over LLM outputs on every pull request so that you can catch regressions before they go to production.

-### 5. Run the tests in CI
+### 5. Run the replays in GitHub Actions

-See the [GitHub Action](/.github/workflows/jest-replays.yml) workflow associated with this project.
-This ensures we run replays on every pull request.
+See the [Autoblocks Replays GitHub Action](/.github/workflows/autoblocks-replays.yml) workflow; this workflow runs replays on every pull request and also on a schedule.
 The results of these replays will be under the GitHub tab on the [replays](https://app.autoblocks.ai/replays) page.